-- Tourism industry diversifies the economy of a country, for example, the Botswana tourism industry is quickly growing.
-This means that the government of Botswana will gain money from tourism industry instead of relying mainly on minerals and beef exports.
+- The tourism industry diversifies the economy of a country, for example, the Botswana tourism industry is quickly growing.
+This means that the government of Botswana will gain money from the tourism industry instead of relying mainly on minerals and beef exports.

-- Tourism provides employment as many people are employed in the tourism related industries like safari companies, hotels and lodges, airlines, handicrafts, etc
+- Tourism provides employment as many people are employed in tourism-related industries like safari companies, hotels and lodges, airlines, handicrafts, etc

 - It is a source of foreign exchange.
 In 1989 tourism brought P107.9 million in foreign exchange.
 The latest estimation shows that the tourism industry contributes about P 271.8 million per annum to the Gross Domestic Product.

 - Tourism promotes local arts and craft industries and this includes:

 - It introduces new ideas and cultures and promotes international understanding.
 Botswana receives many visitors from South Africa, Europe, etc and these tourists come with new ideas and culture.
 They also learn and understand Botswana’s culture.